"Service To Man" is an independent feature film written by Seth Panitch and directed/produced by Aaron Greer. Seth Panitch also co-directed.

 We shot with Cooke Xtal Express anamorphic lenses (1930's spherical glass rehouse with anamorphic elements in the '80s by Joe Dunton), and an Alexa Plus (4:3 sensor).

-Sun Dogs presented itself with some fun challenges.
-The lion's share of the shots in this film come within minimum focus of our vintage anamorphic lenses, often times with a diopter on.
-Our stop floated around an f/2.8 and Michael made superb use of creative focus racks, generally pivoting on closeups of our actors.
-I'd say the most exciting pull was either one of the two shots in which the character Ned makes a line drive to the lens.
-It's gorgeous, and hopefully coming soon.
+A great deal of shots in this film come within minimum focus of our vintage anamorphic lenses, many times with a diopter on.
+Our stop floated around an f/2.8 and we regularly made use of focus racks during closeups of our actors.
+It’s a fun film, check it out on Netflix.

-"Valley of Bones" principle photography was shot in North Dakota under the most challenging conditions I've ever faced as a 1st AC.
-Frigid nighttime temps do crazy things to equipment, and one must be prepared.
-Aside from some exciting focus pulls (think anamorphic, 90mm, dolly into minimum focus at an f/2.8/4) what I'm most proud of is our zero L&D (lost/damaged) after traveling to ND and lugging a camera package across the Badlands for a month.
+"Valley of Bones" principal photography was shot in North Dakota under the most challenging conditions I've ever faced as a 1st AC (frigid nighttime temps do crazy things to equipment and to your brain).
+Considering the conditions I’ll confess to being proud of our zero L&D after traveling to ND and lugging a camera package across the Badlands for a month.

 Dir: Dan Glaser